cosmos/relayer-archive/README.md

 ### Demoing the Relayer

 While the relayer is under active development, it is meant primarily as a learning tool to better understand the Inter-Blockchain Communication (IBC) protocol.
-The following demo
+In that vein, the following demo demonstrates the core functionality which will remain even after the changes:

 ```bash
 # two-chainz creates two gaia-based chains with data directories in this